Trump praises Kavanaugh after hearing, adds, 'Democrats’ search and destroy strategy is disgraceful'

 "We’re talking about an allegation of sexual assault.
 I’ve never sexually assaulted anyone.
 I did not have sexual intercourse or anything close to sexual intercourse in high school or for many years there after," Kavanaugh said in an interview with Fox News on Monday.

-Trump wasn't the only Republican who came out in defense of Kavanaugh on Thursday.
+Trump and Pence weren't the only Republicans who came out in defense of Kavanaugh on Thursday.
 Sen. Lindsey Graham, R-S.C. slammed Democrats and their Kavanaugh probe earlier in the day.

 "This is the most unethical sham since I've been in politics,” a visibily angry Graham said from the dais while pointing at Democratic senators.
 “And if you really wanted to know the truth, you sure as hell wouldn't have done what you've done to this guy.”